 QLaw (Queer Law Students Association)

 QLaw is a student organization dedicated to serving the lesbian, gay, bisexual, transgender, queer, intersex, ace (LGBTQIA+) community and allies at the University of Wisconsin Law School.
-QLaw strives to make the UW Law School a more open, hospitable, and welcoming environment for LGBTQIA+ students through collaboration with the administration and other student organizations.
-QLaw seeks to educate the law school community by increasing LGBTQIA+ visibility and raising awareness of issues that affect us while providing support and networking opportunities for LGBTQIA+ law students.
-QLaw aims for a diverse organization that reflects the composition of the larger community of LGBTQIA+ people and their allies.
-Everyone is welcome to participate.
+We strive to make the Law School a more inclusive and welcoming environment for LGBTQIA+ students and allies, through collaboration with Law School administration and other student organizations.
+We facilitate discussion of LGBTQIA+ legal issues and host social events to foster community among our membership.
+We send QLaw members to national networking events and provide resources to support our members’ academic success.

 Real Estate and Securities Investment Law Society (RESI)